Getting a second passport

 You have the right to reside in a country and go back there however much you want (unless the government imposes restrictions due to a pandemic, of course).

-You can use all public facilities, avail health care (if applicable in your country), vote, and so on.
+You can use all public facilities, avail health care (if applicable in your country), vote, join their army, run for public office, and so on.

-A rule of thumb of planting Flags is that you should not live where you have a passport, because being a citizen ánd a resident of a country often comes with plenty of obligations.
+A rule of thumb of having international Bases is that you should not live where you have a passport, because being a citizen ánd a resident of a country often comes with plenty of obligations.

 If you are a citizen and live in that country, you are a subject of that country, a minion, a peon.